Messi wins World Cup, Argentina beats France on penalties – KION546

 Messi’s once-in-a-generation career is complete: He is a World Cup champion.

-In one of the wildest finals in the tournament’s 92-year history, Argentina won its third World Cup title by beating France 4-2 in a penalty shootout after a 3-3 draw featuring two goals from the 35-year-old Messi and a hat trick by his heir apparent, France forward Kylian Mbappé.
+In probably the wildest final in the tournament’s 92-year history, Argentina won its third World Cup title by beating France 4-2 in a penalty shootout after a 3-3 draw featuring two goals from the 35-year-old Messi and a hat trick by his heir apparent, France forward Kylian Mbappé.

 “It’s just crazy that it became a reality this way,” Messi said.
 “I craved for this so much.
 I knew God would bring this gift to me.
 I had the feeling that this (World Cup) was the one.”

-Amid the chaos, Mbappé did all he could to emulate Brazil great Pelé as a champion at his first two World Cups.
+Amid the chaos inside Lusail Stadium, Mbappé did all he could to emulate Brazil great Pelé as a champion at his first two World Cups.
 Even scoring the first hat trick in a final since Geoff Hurst for England in 1966.

 It wasn’t enough.